SCR Calculator User Manual

 Note that we entered the US HY expected return as its EUR hedged value of 7.22.

-Build a model portfolio in the Model Portfolio form, then click the "Pull Portfolio" button in the SAA form.
-See below for an inputsheet to the Portfolio SCR form for use.
+Build a model portfolio in the Portfolio SCR form and click the "Pull Portfolio" button in the SAA form.
+Below is an example of a model portfolio inputsheet:

 This sample inputsheet above is also available for download via Menu → Help & Demo Inputs → Demo Inputsheets → Spreadsheets for the Portfolio SCR Form → Model Portfolio Inputsheet.

-Note that its "FX" tab contains a 120bps hedging cost from USD to EUR; and since US HY is assumed 100% FX hedged, its expected return will be reduced from 8.42 in USD terms (LC) to 7.22 in EUR terms (PC) in the SAA form.
+Note: The FX tab includes a 120bps hedging cost from USD to EUR.
+For US HY, assuming 100% FX hedging, the expected return is reduced from 8.42% in USD to 7.22% in EUR in the SAA form.

 After Import

-Using either method, the allocation table in the SAA form would look like the following after importing:
+After using either method, the allocation table in the SAA form will look like this:

-The allocation table is fully editable, subject to the following validation checks upon importing and editing:
+The allocation table is fully editable, subject to the following validation checks during import and editing:

-- Current Allocation, Lower Bound, Upper Bound must be numeric and non-empty (can have negative value for short positions)
+• Current Allocation, Lower Bound, and Upper Bound must be numeric and non-empty (negative values allowed for short positions).

-- Annualised Volatility and Duration must be numeric and positive, or empty
+• Annualised Volatility and Duration must be numeric and positive or left empty.

-Rows and columns are all drag-and-droppable, except for the "Total" row.
+Rows and columns can be drag-and-dropped, except for the "Total" row.

 Columns Explained